jembi/openhim-docs/versioned_docs/version-5.2.x/how-to/how-to-import-export.md

 ### Export

-To export your configuration, open the relevant drop downs to check that the desired configs are selected (all configs is selected by default).
+To export your configuration, open the relevant drop downs to check that the desired configs are selected (all configs are selected by default).
 Deselect any unwanted settings.
 Then `click Generate Export Script`.
 See below for expected screen.

 <img alt="export/import screen" src={useBaseUrl('img/tutorial/import-export.png')}/>